Prospectus - 2018

 - All shipped artwork must be either picked up on Sunday, (Sept 16th) between 2:30-4pm, or shipped in reusable containers with PRE-PAID return shipping.
 Shipping options include UPS, or FedEx, all with insurance and shipping pre-paid.
 Please note that buyers cannot pick up purchased artwork until 2pm, on Sunday.
 If you're unsure whether a piece has sold, check the title card displayed with the art.
 Sold pieces will be indicated by a round/dot sticker on the title card.
 If you see a round/dot sticker, PLEASE do not remove the artwork.
 A festival volunteer will facilitate making sure that the correct person receives the sold piece.

 - Liability - All reasonable care will be given to objects in the custody of the Wallowa Valley Festival of Arts; however, it is the artist's responsibility to provide adequate insurance for their artwork.

 For general Festival of Arts information please visit www.wallowavalleyarts.org.

 If you still have questions, please contact the Festival Director, below:

-We look forward to another fun-filled successful event, in 2017; and seeing your beautiful work on display, at our 35th Annual Wallowa Valley Festival of Arts.
+We look forward to another fun-filled, successful event, and seeing your beautiful work on display in September at our 36th Annual Wallowa Valley Festival of Arts.